Relating Functional and Imperative Session Types: Motivation

 However, there is another way to send a channel reference over a channel, namely if it is captured in a closure.
 To see what happens in this case, we look at VGR's typing rules for sending and receiving data of type $D$.
 Types of the form $D$ comprise first-order types and function types, but not channels.

-One possibility for type $D$ is a function type like $D_1 = \{\beta: S'\}; \Unit \to \Unit; \{\beta:S''\}$.
+One possibility for type $D$ is a function type like $D_1 = \{\beta: S'\}; \TUnit \to \TUnit; \{\beta:S''\}$.
 A function of this type captures a channel named $\beta$ which may or may not occur in $\Sigma$.
 It is instructive to see what happens at the receiving end in rule \TirName{C-ReceiveD}.
-If we receive a function of type $D_1$ and $\Sigma$ already contains channel $\beta$ of appropriate session type, then we will be able to invoke the function.
+If we receive a function of type $D_1$ and $\Sigma$ already contains channel $\beta$, then we will be able to invoke the function as soon as the type of $\beta$ is $S'$ (if ever).

-If channel $\beta$ is not yet present at the receiver, we may want to send it along later.
-However, we find that this is not possible as the received channel gets assigned a fresh name $d$:
+If channel $\beta$ is not yet present at the receiver, it turns out we cannot send it in a subsequent communication, as the received channel gets assigned a fresh name $d$:

-For the same reason, it is impossible to send channel $\beta$ first and then the closure that refers to it: $\beta$ gets renamed to some fresh $d$ while the closure still refers to $\beta$.
-Sending the channel effectively cuts all previous connections.
+For the same reason, it is impossible to send channel $\beta$ first and then the closure that refers to it: the name $\beta$ gets removed from the sender's channel environment, the receiver renames $\beta$ to some fresh $d$, and the closure that remains with the sender still refers to $\beta$.
+At this point, the sender cannot invoke the closure anymore as $\beta$ is required but does not exists in the sender's channel environment.
+Thus, sending the channel first effectively cuts all previous connections.

+We conclude with the observation that abstracting over the \KWSend{} operation is not usefully possible in VGR because it would fix channel names in the function type.

 None of these issues arise in LFST because channels have no identity.
-Hence, any value whatsoever can be sent over a channel, higher-order session types are possible, and there is just one typing rule for sending and receiving, respectively.
+Hence, any value whatsoever can be sent over a channel, higher-order session types are possible, and there is just one typing rule for sending and another for receiving any kind of value.